manavsehgal/reactspeedcoding/manuscript/c03-production-optimize-webpack.md

 In the next and final section on adding plugins is where our production pipeline actually kicks in.

-We start by cleaning our build directory of any past builds.
+**Clean build.** We start by cleaning our build directory of any past builds.

-Then we continue with HTML webpack plugin to generate ```index.html```.
+**Optimize HTML.** Then we continue with HTML webpack plugin to generate ```index.html```.
 We add HTML minifying capability.

-Next the CSS is extracted as a separate file.
+**Extract CSS.** Next the CSS is extracted as a separate file.

-Larger projects may have dependency trees with duplicate files.
+**Optionally Dedupe.** Larger projects may have dependency trees with duplicate files.
 Dedupe plugin removes such duplications.
 This option is commented out in the starter project as it has few dependencies and has no affect on the build size.

-Vendor and manifest JavaScript files are bundled separately.
+**Separate JS bundles.** Vendor and manifest JavaScript files are bundled separately.
 This also helps in browser/CDN caching as you may only do a release where one of them is updated, the other does not need to be downloaded again to the client.

-Facebook recommends React production settings to optimize the React library payload.
+**React for production.** Facebook recommends React production settings to optimize the React library payload.

-Finally we minify the JavaScript.
+**Minify JS.** Finally we minify the JavaScript.

 {title="/webpack.prod.config.js plugins", lang=javascript}
 ~~~~~~~